EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I did the requests that the mentor sent me about my project.
 So now all the corrections are done and I have sent it for review.
 * Challenges you faced - Sorting the corrections for my blog site.
 * Tasks for tomorrow - Start the next piece of course work.

+## Day 95

+* Project you are working on - Udacity front end nano degree (blog project).
+* Progress today - Resubmitted my project after fixing all the the necessary details.
+* Challenges you faced - Sorting the corrections for my blog site.
+* Tasks for tomorrow - Start the next piece of course work.